RELAXUJ/aggregator/RAILWAY_NEXT_STEPS.md

 - Verify `DATABASE_URL` Variable Reference is added correctly
 - Check that both services are in the same Railway project
 - Make sure PostgreSQL service is running (green status)
+- If Variable Reference shows "no suggestions", manually copy `DATABASE_URL` from PostgreSQL service Variables tab

+### "No suggestions" when adding Variable Reference
+**Common causes:**
+1. Services are in different Railway projects → Move them to the same project
+2. PostgreSQL service isn't deployed yet → Wait for it to finish deploying
+3. UI glitch → Try refreshing the page or using manual method (Option B above)

+**Solution:** Use the manual method (Option B) - it works just as well!

 ### Migration errors
 - Ensure `alembic.ini` is in the `backend` directory